Louismac/dorothy/README.md

 3. Do timbre transfer from audio

-   * Pipe audio from whatever device you have selected (e.g. blackhole to pull whatever is coming from your computer, or a microphone).
-If you want to listen to the output of the RAVE model, you can manually set its output device so that it doesnt interfere with the stream you have hi-jacked from your machine.
+   * Pipe audio from a stream you have already started (e.g. blackhole to pull whatever is coming from your computer, or a microphone).
+If you want to listen to the output of the RAVE model, you should manually set its output device so that it doesnt interfere with the stream you have hi-jacked from your machine.

 ```
+# Give an output device (e.g. your speakers) so you can hear the output
-dot.music.load_rave("vintage.ts", output_device=4, latent_dim=latent_dim)
+dot.music.start_rave_stream("vintage.ts", output_device=4, latent_dim=latent_dim)
-#feed blackhole into RAVE
-dot.music.update_rave_from_stream(2)
+# Set stream to be blackhole / microphone device
+device_id = dot.music.start_device_stream(2)
+dot.music.update_rave_from_stream(device_id)
+dot.music.play()
 ```

-   * You can specify an `output device` for the FilePlayer and then pick it up with the above function.
-This will mean the RAVE model takes input from whatever file you are playing.
+   * Or a file player stream

 ```
-dot.music.load_rave("vintage.ts", latent_dim=latent_dim)
+dot.music.start_rave_stream("vintage.ts", latent_dim=latent_dim)
-#output file player to blackhole
-dot.music.load_file("../audio/gospel.wav", output_device=2, analyse=False)
-#feed blackhole into RAVE
-dot.music.update_rave_from_stream(2)
+device_id = dot.music.start_file_stream("../audio/gospel.wav")
+# Set as input to rave (this mutes the source stream, use .gain property to hear both)
+dot.music.update_rave_from_stream(device_id)
+dot.music.play()
 ```

 #### Z Bias